KinFeiW/Covid19Project/README.md

 1. The 7-Days AVG and daily deaths cases of USA.
 2. With a positive slope trendline showing that with each day past there is a gain of ~1.06 7-Days AVG cases.
+3. High surge records happened on Jan to Feb of 2021 and 2022.

 ![40perce](https://user-images.githubusercontent.com/100673174/167079155-cb4d5f7a-8b8b-4e9f-a746-e153c1d3374c.png)